Hot Cross Hoppenings

 Just for fun, here's a picture of Plum Bun's litter:

 Amy is the Big Bunny at the Hot Cross Buns Holland Lop Rabbitry.
-She manages the furry bunnies as well as her own brood of five kits, with the help of her incredibly patient husband of eighteen years.
+She manages the furry bunnies as well as her own brood of five kits, with the help of her incredibly patient husband of nineteen years.
 Hot Cross Hoppenings will be a journal of our adventures in Holland Lop life.